nicholasjackson/demo-terraform-basics/gcp/README.md

 * Outputs
 * Functions and Interpolation

-This example creates a Virtual Machine in Azure and provisions the Open Web UI using a cloud-init script.
+This example creates a Virtual Machine in Google Cloud and provisions the Open Web UI using a cloud-init script.

 [https://github.com/open-webui/open-webui](https://github.com/open-webui/open-webui)